 - durable strings,

 - short break-in time

 That is why nylon core strings and then synthetic core strings have been the way to go for a long time now.
 They offer most of the qualities required.
 When synthetic core strings came to the market, they were a small revolution.
 They provided a type of sound comparable to traditional gut strings but with good tuning stability, a short break-in time.
 They were less subject to humidity and temperature variations.
 They were more durable and, as significantly, slightly cheaper.
 So they combine most of the qualities of gut strings sound-wise with the qualities of steel strings.

 So a good student and a good player should choose synthetic core strings.
-Thomastik Infeld Dominant is a good classic, or Evah Pirazzi for advanced players.
+Thomastik Infeld Dominant is a good classic or Evah Pirazzi for advanced players.
 Their respective price on Amazon is competitive.

-For professional players
+Strings for professional players

 Soloists, orchestra players, and professionals have a more rich and complex need in terms of strings.

 - price matters less,